githubhenrykoo/AI-Sprint/offline/Session_2_PKC_Deployment_Activity_Guide.md

 ## **Transition to Session 3**
 Teams are now prepared for Session 3 where they will:
-- Integrate IoT devices with PKC governance systems
+- Integrate IoT devices with PKC systems
-- Apply Conversational Programming to physical-digital bridges
+- Learn ESP32 programming and sensor integration
-- Implement resource-aware computation patterns
+- Create basic Telegram bot interfaces
-- Begin autonomous system development
+- Begin system integration development